Just a few personal lessons here, recording for my own reference.

 Hiring is the most important thing you do as a manager.
 And every new hire must raise the bar.
+They must make the whole team better.
 This is an Amazon principle, but it's universally applicable.

 If you're unsure, pass on the candidate, or add an extra interview step to provide more certainty.
 Hire only when you're very confident that this candidate will be a bar-raiser.

 When a good hire joins, it raises morale and productivity across the whole team.
 Likewise, a bad hire is a wet blanket on the whole team.

 You'll make some.
 Hopefully not many, if your bar is high enough.
 But when you do, own it.
 They must be given direct, specific feedback, very quickly.
 If they can't turn around quickly, you must let them go within their probation period.
 The question to ask, regularly throughout the probation, is "if I could just re-wind time, would I hire them again?"
 If the answer's no, they can't pass probation.

 Letting someone go sux for everyone - you, your team, and most of all, the person being fired.
 If you're doing it more than "very rarely", it means your hiring bar isn't high enough.
 You still must do it!
 But raise your bar to prevent it in future.